xaguzman/pathfinding/gdx-bridge/README.md

 This extension provides quick creation of a [NavigationGrid](https://github.com/xaguzman/pathfinding/blob/master/pathfinding/src/main/org/xguzm/pathfinding/grid/NavigationGrid.java). by doing some small configurations to your tmx files.

 __________

 ## Installing
 Since you are using libgdx, you probably are using gradle.
 Just add it as a dependency to your core project.

 >   compile "com.github.xaguzman:pathfinding-gdx-bridge:0.2.5"

+If you are using libgdx < 1.5.0 you need to use version 0.2.4 instead

+>   compile "com.github.xaguzman:pathfinding-gdx-bridge:0.2.4"

 __________